-This camp is a network of Nazi concentration and extermination camps that were built during World War II.
+This camp is one of a network of the Nazi concentration and extermination camps that were built during World War II.
 These camps were operated by Third Reich and are the largest concentration camp of its kind.
-The complex is divided into different parts including the base camp, extermination camp, labor camp and 45 satellite camps.
+The complex is divided into different parts including the base camp, extermination camp, labor camp, and 45 satellite camps.

 Bialowieza Forest (1979)